ibelle/aws-go-lambda-api/README.md

 # AWS Lambda Go API via API Gateway with IAM API Authorization
 This is an example go based Lambda API using Amazon API Gateway (with IAM authorization) and Dynamo DB.
-Dynamo DB config can be substituted for approriate RDS/MySQL config in production.
-Function is designed service style e.g. one function will handle multiple actions and HTTP methods GET, POST etc.
+Dynamo DB config can be substituted for appropriate RDS/MySQL config in production.

-Other Lambda configurations are discussed [here](https://www.serverless.com/blog/serverless-architecture-code-patterns/).
+This Lambda function is designed “service style” e.g. one function will handle multiple actions and HTTP methods GET, POST etc. like a more traditional web service.
+Other Lambda configurations are discussed [here](https://www.serverless.com/blog/serverless-architecture-code-patterns/) but general architecture would be the same.

 ## Overview
 ![Diagram](AWS_LAMBDA.png)